-If a forename is entered and the start of a surname eg Aaron Smi (see additional search functions), the order will be:
+If a forename is entered and the start of a surname, for example, Aaron Smi (see additional search functions), the order will be:

 Additional search functions

-There are several ways to refine your search if you are having difficulty finding a record:
+There are several ways to refine your search if you are having difficulty finding a record you should consider:

 - equals – if you select this option, the result will only return exact matches

 - begins with - if you search using the first three letters of a name, the result will be all names beginning with those letters

 - variants - the result may return possible variants (for example, a search for Smyth may also return Smith) however the variants available are not exhaustive

 Spelling can be the key to unlocking your family history.
 While some names have remained the same over the years, others have changed beyond recognition.
 In the early 1900s when many people could not read and write, the registrar recorded the name and registered what they heard.
 A name such as Smith could have been recorded as Smyth, Davison as Davidson, White as Whyte, or McDonald as MacDonald.